 Passes may be purchased at Allouez Village Hall during business hours.

 Passes may also be purchased online at: www.browncountyparks.org ‘

 2016-2020 Comprehensive Outdoor Recreation Plan

 Pets in Village Parks

-The Village Board recently revised the Village Code of Ordinances to allow all domestic pets in village parks and trails while on leash at all times.
+The Village of Allouez allows domestic pets in village parks and trails, but the pet must be on leash at all times.
 Per the ordinance, pets are still not allowed in park buildings, in playgrounds, on sport fields, or in picnic areas.
 We would like to also remind all pet owners and custodians to clean up and properly dispose of all pet waste immediately from all park grounds and trails.

-To view a copy of the ordinance, please click here Ordinance 6.06
+To view a copy of the ordinance, please click here Code 151-6 (A)

 Smoke Free Parks

-The Village Board recently approved a village ordinance prohibiting smoking and electronic smoking devices in all village parks and trails.
+The Village of Allouez prohibits smoking and electronic smoking devices in all village parks and trails.
 The purpose for the creation of this ordinance is to protect the health, welfare, and safety of the public and reduce littering upon public grounds.

-To view a copy of the ordinance, please click here Ordinance 31.41
+To view a copy of the ordinance, please click here Code 195-10

 Parks, Recreation & Forestry Director